exercism/automated-analysis/docs/guidelines.md

 In general, if it's a _language feature_ that will be caught by a compiler or parser or based on official rules (which means there is a dependency on correctness in tools), you should `disapprove_with_comment`, preferably linking to the official rules.
-If it's a _stylistic_ choice, or there are _competing standards_, do not remark at all.

 > - :-1: dissapprove if there are official *strict* guidelines on naming conventions
 > - :+1: approve if there are only _defacto_ standard(s) and everything else is fine.
 > - :speech_balloon: leave a comment if there is something noteworthy
 > - :no_bell: ignore stylistic issues if it's not integral to the language

+- If it's a _stylistic_ preference, **and** there are _competing standards_, do not
+  remark at all.
+Since there are competing standards, they're all preferences.
+- If it's a _stylistic_ preference, **and** there is _one clear standard_, comment
+  on it.
+These rules are not _really_ preferences but idiomatic.
+- If it's a _stylistic_ preference, **and** there is no clear standard, but most to all non-hobyist have adopted the same style, this might be idiomatic.
+Comment at your discretion.

 #### Examples